 Reading poetry can be very frustrating if you don't know what it means.
 So many poems are perplexing, paradoxical, and just plain hard to understand.
 And yet it is often the poems that are the most difficult to crack open that can offer us the richest reading experiences — if we know how to read them and what to expect from them.
 With this activity, you can offer your students reading strategies that will allow them to enjoy sophisticated and subtle writing of all kinds.

-6. When students feel that they don't have to understand everything about a poem right away, you may notice them reading more and more difficult pieces!
-Encourage them to read and respond to all kinds of poems in their journals.
+When students feel that they don't have to understand everything about a poem right away, you may notice them reading more and more difficult pieces!
+Use the Poetry Book List to help them find all kinds of poetry, and encourage them to read and respond to the poems in their journals.